History

 Library Moves

-• Lynn Sallee takes over as librarian.
+Lynn Sallee took over as a librarian.

-• Village Board voted to demolish the 1932 building and build a Village Hall, Library, and Community Center.
+Village Board voted to demolish the 1932 building and build a Village Hall, Library, and Community Center.

 1994